SickChill/SickChill.Wiki/Translations.md

 ##How does it work.?

 The templates that we use for Sickrage contain the English texts.
-Those texts we have now "captured" by enclosing them in some code.
-This allows us to export the "texts" and store them in a *.POT file.
-From this *.POT file you can generate a language specific *.PO file, for translating.
+Those texts we have now `captured` by enclosing them in some code.
+This allows us to export the `texts` and store them in a `POT` file.
+From this `POT` file you can generate a language specific `PO` file, for translating.

 ##Were do i start.?